sogaiu/janet-ts-mode/README.md

       if you're not a structural editor user and have found auto-balanced delimiters (particularly parens) to get in your way, this function might be appealing.
-  * Comment Forms
+  * Comment and Long-String Folding
-    * Fold comment forms so they don't take much space
+    * Fold aforementioned forms so they don't take much space
-    * Unfold folded comment forms so the content can be seen
+    * Unfold folded forms so the content can be seen
-    * Toggle the folding of comment forms
+    * Toggle the folding of certain forms
   * Selection Bits
     * Select something around point
     * Expand selection